 Study of special topics and special interest courses in geology.
-These courses offer special instruction in current topics in geology.
+These courses offer special instruction in current will include plate tectonics, radiometric age dating, relative topics in geology.
 May consist of specialized geology courses offered to technical personnel of area companies, agencies, or other select groups in the community.
 Lecture and lab hours variable.

-GEOL 2114 Introduction to Mineralogy (3-1-4)
+GEOL 2324 Rocks & Minerals (3-1-4)

-The geologic study of mineral formulas, optics, systematic mineralogy, stability and solutions, and point-group symmetry and a grade of C or better in CHEM 1135 and MATH 1914.
+The geologic study of mineral formulas, optics, systematic mineralogy, stability and solutions, and point-group symmetry and x-ray diffraction.
+Prerequisites: C or better in CHEM 1135 and MATH 1914, and completion of GEOL 1114 or GEOL 1124.